What is a logbook loan?

 Tim is unhappy about his logbook loans, which he feels were unaffordable

 Emma contacted us about the distress she experienced, when she couldn’t pay a logbook loan which she said was unaffordable

 My lender has said it'll take my car, because I can't afford to repay my logbook loan

-If you want to talk informally about a complaint you’ve received, you can speak to our technical desk.
-Our technical desk can give general information on how the ombudsman might look at a particular complaint.
+If you want to talk informally about a complaint you’ve received, you can speak to our Business Support Hub.
+Our Business Support Hub can give general information on how the ombudsman might look at a particular complaint.
 We also offer guidance on our rules and how we work.